pemn/vtk_reserves/README.md

 ## Maturity
 This solution is feature complete but still under active development.
-Its intended for academic purposes, comparison and as a technological demonstrator of solving the required steps.
+Its intended for academic purposes, reserve comparison with mature tools and as a technological demonstrator of solving the required steps.
 Its not yet suited for production use.
 ## How to install
 First, install a python distribution such as [WinPython](https://winpython.github.io/).